benblack769/benblack769.github.io/coding_posts/intuition-structure.md

 So when most people teach clean coding, they go talk about huge numbers of individual characteristics that it is good for code to have.

-Here is a small list of the characteristics people discuss when talking about improving code (feel free to skim over this):
+Here is a very incomplete list of characteristics people discuss when improving code (feel free to skim over this):

 * Clear operations, internal structures
     * Functions/classes should have an explicit purpose (this purpose can be fairly abstract, but it should not change all the time)